blynkkk/docs/mobile-applications/profile-management/settings.md

 # Settings

-Here you can enable or disable the following applicaation settings:
+Here you can enable or disable the following application settings:

 Notifications